Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

     ^                       ^
     The web gateway         The DDC URI

+The URI of an object can always be parsed from a Web URL by detecting the first occurence of the string `/ddc/`.

-A Web URL identifies an object, and suggest a CDN node from which to retrieve it.
+A Web URL identifies an object, and suggests a CDN node from which to retrieve it.
 Given such a request, a CDN node will fetch the corresponding data piece(s) from the DDC network.
 The client may also use any other CDN node of his choice, or it may use the DDC protocol by itself and fetch the data from the Cere blockchain and from storage nodes directly.

-The DDC URI of an object can always be parsed from a Web URL by detecting the first occurence of the string `/ddc/`.

-For `file/` and `ifile/` queries, a CDN node will return the file content, including a Content-Type header.

-For `piece/` and `ipiece/` queries, it will return the piece data structure encoded in binary ProtoBuf, or in JSON, or only the payload (`piece.data`), depending on options (TODO: specify the options).
-See the piece specification in [☁ Storage Schema](storage-schema.md).
+For usage, see the [☁ CDN API](cdn-api.md).